|The tsarina and the tsar enjoyed the egg so much that Alexander III ordered a new egg from Fabergé for his wife every Easter thereafter.|

-He typed "egg" and the name engraved on the clock it contained,"Vacheron Constantin", into Google.
+He typed "egg" and the name engraved on the clock,"Vacheron Constantin", into Google.
 His search brought up a 2011 article in Britain's Daily Telegraph newspaper describing a "frantic search" for the object: the Third Imperial Easter Egg, made by Faberge for the Russian royal family and estimated to be worth millions.

 The Third Imperial Easter Egg is one of 50 delivered by Fabergé to Emperors Alexander III and Nicholas II from 1885 to 1916, and until its recent discovery was one of eight lost eggs.
 Only two others of the lost eggs are thought to have survived the revolution.